German Cases Made Simple: All Four Cases with Charts, Tables & Quizzes

 How to Know Which Case to Use: A Step-by-Step Guide

-This is the section most people learning German cases need but rarely find.
-Here is a practical decision process you can follow every time you build a German sentence:
+Here is a practical process you can run every time you build a German sentence:

-Let’s apply this to a complex sentence with all four cases: Der Lehrer gibt dem Schüler den Stift des Direktors.
+Apply it to a sentence with all four cases: Der Lehrer gibt dem Schüler den Stift des Direktors.
 (The teacher gives the student the principal’s pen.)

 One sentence — all four German cases!
-Once you practice this kind of analysis, choosing the correct case becomes second nature.
+Practice this kind of analysis and choosing the right case becomes second nature.

 Common Mistakes with German Cases

-After years of teaching the German language, these are the mistakes I see most often with cases in German.
-Recognizing them will immediately improve your accuracy.
+After years of teaching German, these are the case mistakes that come up most — spotting them will instantly sharpen your accuracy.

 Mistake 1: Using accusative with dative verbs